(William H. Clarkson, Floods in the Arun Valley, Brighton & Hove Museums)

 1871 was the date of the Meredith novel.
 A long way back—Victoria, Gladstone, the opening of the Royal Albert Hall, trade unions legalised, Stanley bumping into Livingstone, a UK census total (2 April) of 26,072,036—in some ways, at least.

 In the early eighteenth century, E. P. Thompson remarked, ‘High politics was a predatory game, with recognized spoils, and [Robert] Walpole is to be distinguished chiefly by his systematizing of the means of corruption, with unusual blatancy.’[2]
-Through much of the nineteenth century, with England seen as primarily an industrial nation, foreign visitors went North to visit the ‘real seat of English power’, while London was regarded a place of idleness and corruption.
+Through much of the nineteenth century, with England seen as primarily an industrial nation, foreign visitors went North to visit the ‘real seat of English power’, while London was regarded as a place of idleness and corruption.

 As economic power failed, the perceived centre of the economy shifted south.
 The last years of the nineteenth century brought ‘a new urban world to the fore, the world of inner London.’
 Imperial designs increased as manufacturing aspirations declined – and London was the heart of the Empire.’[3]